Zucchini Breakfast Skillet

 1/2 lb potatoes (approx 5-6 small) cut into 1/4 cubes

 3 cups zucchini (about 2 medium) shredded on a grater or chopped small

-4 fully cooked breakfast sausage links or smoked sausage, sliced 1/4 inch thick (optional)
+4 fully cooked turkey breakfast sausage links, sliced (optional)

 1/2 cup chopped roasted sweet red peppers from a jar

 6-8 cherry tomatoes, quartered